 Organisation and sponsorship

-The competition is organised by The Arts Unit of the NSW Department of Education & Communities, and is principally sponsored by Samsung, with associate sponsor Colgate, media partner ABC Local Radio and supporting sponsor Franklin Electronic Publishers.
+The competition is organised by The Arts Unit of the NSW Department of Education & Communities.
+The official media partner is ABC Local Radio .
 The official word list supplier is Macquarie Dictionary.

 If you have any questions about the Premier's Spelling Bee, please contact Ben Garrard, Premier's Spelling Bee Coordinator on (02) 8512 1173 or email: firstname.lastname@example.org.